tapis-project/documentation/source/technical/apps.rst

 -----------------
 Deletion
 -----------------
-An application may be deleted.
+An application may be deleted and undeleted.
 Deletion means the application is marked as deleted and is no longer available for use.
-It will no longer show up in searches and operations on the application will no longer be allowed.
-The application definition is retained for auditing purposes.
-Note this means that application IDs may not be re-used after deletion.
+By default deleted applications will not be included in searches and operations on deleted applications will not be allowed.
+When listing applications the query parameter *showDeleted* may be used in order to include deleted applications in the results.
+Note that deletion applies to all version of an application.
+It is not possible to delete a specific version.

 -----------------------------
 Application Attributes Table